careerbuilder/DataScienceAPIDocumentation/Geocoding.md

 ----------------------------
 #Description

 This service makes use of two different requests: Geocoding Requests and Google place ID lookup.
 The two request types represent two different methods of obtaining geographic information for a query (latitude/longitude, locality, administrative areas, country, etc.) and are explained in more detail below.
 This service relies on Google's Geocoding API as its data vendor; Google's service is documented [here](https://developers.google.com/maps/documentation/geocoding/intro).
-This service supports both HTTP GET and POST methods.
 Requests will be handled the same way regardless of HTTP method; use whichever method you find most convenient.

 ----------------------------
 #Geocoding Request